-The University of Karaouine is recognized by UNESCO world heritage site as the oldest university of the world.
+The University of Karaouine is recognized by UNESCO World Heritage Site as the oldest university of the world.
 Non-Muslims can only enter the courtyard but not the main building of the university.
-It is currently the biggest worshipping center of Morocco and complete building is used as a mosque and knowledge center.
+It is currently the biggest worshiping center of Morocco and complete building is used as a mosque and knowledge center.

 Borj Nord arms Museum is an amazing display of 16th century arms and weapons.
 It was used as the fortress for the security of the city and later converted into the Museum.
 It has a variety of military weapons including rare ones.
 The 13rooms contain more than 700 items and the roof gives a view of the old city.

 Bab Boujeloub - Blue gate

 The beautiful gate is green from one side and blue from the other.
 This iconic blue gate is perfect for photos.
 This is the old entrance of the Fes El Bali or medina.
 The other one is Bab Chorfa, but this one is the famous one among the tourists.

 After strolling through medina and Jewish quarter the best option is to visit JnanSbil or Boujeloud Garden for fresh breath.
 The imperial gardens have a lake, fruit trees, shady paths, peacocks and dove coops, the central fountain completed the landscape.
 During the mid-day of summer, it becomes warm and dry whereas in winter and spring it is very pleasant.

 Hammam is an important part of Moroccan visit because it is a part of tradition.
 They are public bath houses for weekly cleanliness ritual.
 You can book a private one as well to get luxurious and comfortable experience.